Where Hydrostatic Pressure Destroys Infrastructure

 Across every structure type listed above, the failure mechanism is the same: water with nowhere to go.
 Unrelieved hydrostatic pressure follows a predictable sequence of saturation, pressure buildup, soil migration, structural movement, and ultimately failure.

 The solution is also consistent: a maintainable drainage system that relieves pressure continuously, retains soil, and can be serviced without disturbing the structure it protects.
-That is what JET Filter™ was designed to do, and what independent testing by the University of Missouri, Michigan DOT, TRI Environmental, and the Geosynthetic Research Institute has confirmed.
+That is what JET Filter™ was designed to do, and what independent testing by the University of Missouri, Michigan DOT, and TRI Environmental has confirmed.

 One Solution.
 Seven Structure Types.